Machaerus: Excavation

 The village on the plateau to the east of the mountain is called Mukawir (مكاور, sometimes also rendered as Mkawer).
 The site was visited in 1807 by the Frisian explorer Ulrich Jasper Seetzen, and the name of the village reminded him of the name of Machaerus in Greek.
 The archaeological excavation of Machaerus was begun in 1968 by Jerry Vardaman, then of the Southern Baptist Theological Seminary, and later director of the Cobb Institute of Archaeology at Mississippi State University.
 In 1973, the German scholar, August Strobel, identified and studied the wall by which the Romans encircled the defenders within the fortress.
 In 1978–1981, excavations were carried out by Virgilio Corbo, Stanislao Loffreda and Michele Piccirillo, from the Studium Biblicum Franciscanum in Jerusalem.

 Within the fortified area are the ruins of the Herodian palace, including rooms, a large courtyard, and an elaborate bath, with fragments of the floor mosaic still remaining.
 Farther down the eastern slope of the hill are other walls and towers, perhaps representing the "lower town," of which Josephus also wrote.
 Traceable also, coming from the east, is the aqueduct that brought water to the cisterns of the fortress.
-Pottery found in the area extends from late Hellenistic to Roman periods and confirms the two main periods of occupation, namely, Hasmonean (90 BC-57 BC) and Herodian (30 BC-AD 72), with a brief reoccupation soon after AD 72 and then nothing further—so complete and systematic was the destruction visited upon the site by the Romans.
+Pottery found in the area extends from late Hellenistic to Roman periods and confirms the two main periods of occupation, namely, Hasmonean (90–57 BC) and Herodian (30 BC – AD 72), with a brief reoccupation soon after AD 72 and then nothing further—so complete and systematic was the destruction visited upon the site by the Romans.

+In 2020, a limestone relief from the Herodian period was discovered in Machaerus.
+Its decoration depicts a trilobate cluster of grapes together with a pomegranate wreath, and its design is closely comparable to the frieze carved above the entrance of the Tomb of the Kings in Jerusalem.
+On the basis of this comparison, the excavators of Machaerus have argued that the Jerusalem monument was originally commissioned by Herod the Great, rather than by Herod Agrippa I, as previously proposed by some scholars.

+Roads

+An ancient road linking Machaerus with the thermal springs at Callirhoe on the eastern shore of the Dead Sea survives in long stretches as a broad, paved route across the slopes of the Moab mountains.
+Its lower section was paved and cleared of stones, with some stretches cut directly into the bedrock.
+The road is 3.5–6 metres wide, and its margins preserve kerbstones and built retaining walls up to 1 metre high.
+Its precise date is uncertain.
+Archaeologist Chaim Ben David considers it to predate the Roman siege and attributes it to the Herodian or possibly the earlier Hasmonean period, describing it as the best-preserved example of a road datable to the late Second Temple period.